11 Ways to Optimize Your Online Store's Conversion Rate

 - Leverage retargeting ads

-When customers shop your website, they can’t touch or feel the product.
-They rely on your images, and you’ve got to provide them with high quality photos—and lots of them.
+When customers shop your website, they can’t touch or feel the product—they rely on your product photography.
 A picture is worth a thousand words, especially in eCommerce.

-Video is also becoming increasingly popular for eCommerce businesses.
+Video is also becoming increasingly popular for eCommerce businesses and helps show your product in action.
 If your products are better understood when demonstrated, upload a video to answer questions a shopper may have about its use.
 If they can’t immediately understand a product’s value, they’ll likely click away.
+It also provides a more dynamic way of showcasing your product.

 2. Write detailed product descriptions

-Product descriptions should have the buyer in mind, appealing to their needs and pain points.
-Similar to your product value proposition, product descriptions need to quickly convey the benefits of your product, as if the shopper is asking, “Why should I buy this?”
+Product descriptions should also have the buyer in mind, appealing to their needs and pain points.
+Similar to your product value proposition, product descriptions need to quickly convey the benefits of your product, as if the shopper is asking, “Why should I buy this?”.

 Write product descriptions that are thorough but not too wordy.
 It helps to break down information into bullet points that are easy to read.
 And be sure to use keywords that shoppers might put into search engines when looking to buy your product.

-Find a way to offer free shipping and make sure you feature the perk as well as any stipulations like order thresholds, prominently on your website.
+If you opt to offer free delivery to your customers, make sure that it’s stated prominently on your website.
 For example, The Daily Edited advertises its free shipping policy on a banner at the top of its site.

 4. Give discount codes

 Everybody loves getting a good deal, and offering discounts can help you boost your conversion rate.
-57% of shoppers who use discount codes say they wouldn’t have bought the item if they didn’t receive a discount, according to MarketingProfs.
+57% of shoppers who use discount codes say they wouldn’t have bought the item if they didn’t receive a discount.

 In fact, searching for discounts has become a regular part of the shopping process for the majority of customers.
 According to a study by RetailMeNot, 62% of shoppers don’t complete a purchase without searching for a code.

 Whenever possible, create and share discount codes.
-An easy way to do it is to capture emails on your site and email special discounts to subscribers.
-You can also post offers for your social media followers.
-Then help drive urgency by putting an expiration date on the discount.
+An easy way to do it is to capture emails on your site and email special discounts to subscribers or to customers on your loyalty program.
+You can also post offers for your social media followers and then help drive urgency by putting an expiration date on the discount.
 Use it or lose it can be an effective way to convert a customer.

 5. Let shoppers review products